 Maybe the crowds of people walking to and from classes aren’t for you, or the long lineup at Tim's during peak times make you feel nauseous, or perhaps you’re worried about how you’ll make friends.
+And since we’ve spent most of the past year and a half indoors, things will probably be extra overwhelming.
 As an introvert myself, I feel you.
 So here are my top ways to crack your shell and venture out into the “real world.”

 Study outside your room/home

 Maybe you’re an introvert on the go?
 Give yourself a tour of campus, enjoy the architecture, marvel at the buildings, or just grab a coffee and relax on a bench.
-I used to take walks when things started to slow down on campus at night—it was a good way to blow off some steam when I was studying earlier or to unwind before bed.
+I used to take walks at night when things started to slow down on campus—it was a good way to blow off some steam when I was studying earlier or to unwind before bed.

 Go to events